I Survived a Japanese Game Show season 1

-I Survived a Japanese Game Show was an American reality show that followed a group of Americans who leave the United States for Japan, where they compete in a Japanese style game show.
+I Survived a Japanese Game Show is an American reality show that followed a group of Americans who leave the United States for Japan, where they compete in a Japanese style game show.
 Season one premiered on ABC on June 24, 2008.
 The show was hosted by Tony Sano.
 On August 6, 2008, financial representative, Justin Wood, was pronounced the winner.
-He won a cash prize of US$250,000.
+He won a cash prize of US$250,000 (JP¥25 million).